Skip to content

 1. Ahdaf Soueif, Born 1950

-Ahdaf Soueif is one of the most popular Modern Egyptian writers.
-A prolific novelist and political campaigner, Soueif has become a force as an author) and an activist.
+Ahdaf Soueif is one of the most popular modern Egyptian writers.
+A prolific novelist and political campaigner, Soueif has become a force as an author and an activist.
 She was one of the leaders of the Arab Spring protests, which led to the resignation of Hosni Mubarak.
 Before this, she was a critically acclaimed novelist.
 Her most famous work is titled The Map of Love.

-2. Nawal El Saadawi, Born 1931
+2. Nawal El Saadawi, 1931 - 2021

-3. Yusuf Indris, 1927 - 1991
+3. Yusuf Idris, 1927 - 1991

 4. Alaa Al Aswany, Born 1957